raeleus/viewports-sample-project/README.md

 Ahh, yes.
 That, indeed, looks like crap.
 And what if we want our game to work on various devices with different aspect ratios?
 We want everyone to have a similar experience and we certainly don’t want anyone to have an unfair advantage.
 We need to have some way of controlling that.

+## Interactive Sample

+View the interactive HTML5 sample here: https://raeleus.github.io/viewports-sample-project/

+This demonstrates the various Viewports and their behaviors.

 ## Demonstration Assets

 Place the following assets in your project's assets folder if you want to follow along: [Viewports Demo Assets.zip](https://github.com/raeleus/viewports-sample-project/files/7964323/Viewports.Demo.Assets.zip)